JujuAdams/Bulb/docs/22.0_old/README.md

 **I found a bug, and it both scares and mildly annoys me.
 What is the best way to get the problem solved?**

 Please make a [bug report](https://github.com/JujuAdams/Bulb/issues).
 We check GitHub every day and bug fixes usually go out a couple days after that.
-You can also grab me on the [Discord server](https://discord.gg/8krYCqr), but that's not a replacement for a nice clear bug report.

 &nbsp;